harripd/burstH2MM/docs/source/Tutorial.rst

 .. image:: images/workflow.png

-To start the analysis of burst data with |H2MM|, we first need to process the data with FRETBursts, one of the dependencies of burstH2MM.
+To start the analysis of burst data with |H2MM|, we first need to process the data with FRETBursts, one of the dependencies of burstH2MM. :doc:`How-To-Error-Evaluation-rst`

 .. note::